nathell/clj-tagsoup/README.md

 Usage
 -----

 The two main functions defined by clj-tagsoup are `parse` and `parse-string`.
-The first one can take anything accepted by clojure.contrib's [reader] function, while the second can parse HTML from a string.
+The first one can take anything accepted by clojure.contrib's [reader] function except for a `Reader`, while the second can parse HTML from a string.

 The resulting HTML tree is a vector, consisting of: